Bitter - The Flavor Of The Fire Element

 Bitter corresponds to the season of Summer, joy and laughter

-Disharmonies in the Fire element can present as any speech disorders, anxiety, agitation, nervousness, manic behaviors (ADD and ADHD often have patterns of heat that may become worse in hot conditions), insomnia, spontaneous sweating and a lack of absorption.
+Disharmonies in the Fire element can present as any speech disorders, anxiety, agitation, nervousness, manic behaviors (ADD and ADHD often have patterns of heat that may become worse in hot conditions), insomnia, panic, spontaneous sweating and a lack of absorption of nutrients.

 Bitter descends, dries and drains.